Ruhul1994/assingment-one-webPage/README.md

-### This is first project in Hablu programming. this project tyme was 48 houre.
+### This is the first project in Hablu programming. this project time was 48 hours.